lumostone/lumostone.github.io/content/en/posts/eth2-staking-with-k8s-prysm.md

 We need at least 3 machines (virtual machines or bare-metal machines) in total for this setup.
 One machine will be the NFS server to store the staking data, the second machine will be the “master” node to run the Kubernetes core components, and finally, the third machine will be the “worker” node to run the workloads, which are the beacon and validators, in the Kubernetes cluster.
 For high availability (HA), you can consider adding more nodes by following [MicroK8s’ High Availability documentation](https://microk8s.io/docs/high-availability) and regularly backing up the beacon data for fast startup.
 We will discuss HA configurations in subsequent posts.

-Here are the recommended system requirements based on our testing on the [**Pyrmont testnet**](https://pyrmont.beaconcha.in/) and MicroK8s’ [official documentation](https://microk8s.io/docs).
-Please note that meeting the minimal requirements does not guarantee optimal performance or cost efficiency.
+Here are the recommended system requirements based on our testing on the [**Pyrmont testnet**](https://pyrmont.beaconcha.in/) and [MicroK8s’ documentation](https://microk8s.io/docs). **Please note that meeting the minimal requirements does not guarantee optimal performance or cost efficiency.**

 Master:

-- RAM: 8GB
+- RAM: 8 GB minimum
 - CPU: 1 core minimum
 - Disk: 20 GB minimum

 Worker:

-- RAM: 8GB minimum
+- RAM: 8 GB minimum
 - CPU: 1 core minimum
 - Disk: 20 GB minimum

 NFS:

-- RAM: 2GB minimum
+- RAM: 2 GB minimum
 - CPU: 1 core minimum
 - Disk: 250 GB minimum (Again, please note it is for testnet.
 For running on the mainnet, you may need more storage.)